mario-deluna/php-glfw/README.md

 $ make && make install
 ```

+## Example

+## Whats inside?

+This extension does not only deliver glfw and OpenGL bindings, it also comes with `linmath` and `stb_image` to make getting started easy.

+To avoid copying and hopefully therefor increase performance all vectors and matricies are resources & allocated on the heap which results in a very akward syntax.

 ## API Differences

 I've tried to keep the API as similar as possible to the original C API of glfw and OpenGL, but I had to change some things to make this work easily with PHP.